 If I got you interested, here are some other useful links I’ve used to learn the Zettelkasten Method:

-- Zettelkasten Learning Method: Simply Explained – Here’s an awesome video by Shu (He has an awesome channel, by the way) that explains the method in an easy-to-understand way.
-It’s where I first got the hand of the method.
+- Zettelkasten Learning Method: Simply Explained – Here’s an awesome video by Shu (He has an awesome channel, by the way) that explains the method overview in an easy-to-understand way.
+It’s where I first got the hang of it.

 - How to Make Yourself Into a Learning Machine – Just like me, Simon uses Anki and Zettelkasten a lot to learn faster.
 (That’s perhaps the main reason why I’m linking it here) Anyway, it’s an interesting use case that would hopefully inspire you to do the same.

-- The Zettelkasten.de Youtube Course – This is by far the most comprehensive visual guide on the Zettelkasten Method; Sascha and Christian discusses basic concepts of the Zettelkasten Method.
-Frankly, the discussion is quite slow, but when you listen carefully to what they say, you’ll really understand the method.
+- The Zettelkasten.de Youtube Course – This is by far the most comprehensive visual guide on the Zettelkasten Method, given that Sascha and Christian’s website, Zettelkasten.de is the most reliable source on the Zettelkasten method in the whole web.
+Frankly, the discussion in the video course is quite slow, but if you’re really serious about learning this the REAL way (not just by using Roam) you’ll really understand the why‘s of Zettelkasten Method deeper.

 - Zettelkasten — How One German Scholar Was So Freakishly Productive – What I like about this post is when David Clear visualizes how tagging and linking works; I also think it’s the most persuasive post on ZK method out there.